augustinas1/MomentClosure.jl/docs/src/theory/moment_expansion.md

     M_{\mathbf{j}+\mathbf{k}} &= M_{j_1+k_1,\dotsc,j_N+k_N} \;.
 \end{align*}
 ```
 Although raw moment equations for non-linear mass-action systems already require approximate treatment using moment closure, here we have an additional complication: if a system contains *non-polynomial* propensity functions, the equations for both means and central moments will in principle depend on an *infinite* number of higher order central moments.
-Hence the *expansion order* $q$ is of utmost importance as it controls the degree of approximation: the Taylor expansion of propensity functions is performed up to $q^{\text{th}}$ order so that $m^{\text{th}}$ central moment equations will depend on central moments of order $q>m$ and lower.
+Hence the *Taylor expansion order* $q$ is of utmost importance as it controls the degree of approximation: the propensity functions are expanded up to $q^{\text{th}}$ order so that $m^{\text{th}}$ central moment equations will depend on central moments of order $q>m$ and lower.
 Finally, moment closure approximations can be applied similarly as in the case of raw moment equations.

 ## References